The office mareike gast is an office for industrial design with a special focus on new materials and technologies.

 Printing Future Days / Technical University Chemnitz

-poster session chair and lecture: Polytronics: Thin, flexible, colourful, transparent, foldable - the potentials of printed organic electronics from a designer's point of view
+and lecture: Polytronics: Thin, flexible, colourful, transparent, foldable - the potentials of printed organic electronics from a designer's point of view

 visit the printing future days website >